Libra by Don Delillo

 Libra is a historical novel about Lee Harvey Oswald.
 It speculates that Oswald was a patsy in a CIA scheme to shoot John F. Kennedy, however that the assassination was supposed to fail.
 Oswald is portrayed as something of a fuck up.
 Which seems to be somewhat accurate to how he was in real life.
 He was an outcast in school, he was a wannabe revolutionary that defected to the Soviet Union, only to come back when he couldn't fit in.
 Even here, he becomes a CIA patsy picked specifically because it seems like he's a terrible shot.
 However, he succeeds in killing Kennedy when he wasn't supposed to.

-The books is pretty solidly structured, going between Oswald and the CIA conspirators plot to shoot Kennedy.
+The book is pretty solidly structured, going between Oswald and the CIA conspirators plot to shoot Kennedy.
 It reads like a solid thriller and still manages to go through most of Oswald's life from childhood.
 It does a good job at showing how someone like Oswald could become the kind of person who would shoot a beloved president.
 There's also an interesting aspect where a "Curator" tries to sort out all the facts of the Kennedy assassination, concluding that the full truth of the case will never be known.
 It gives it a nice postmodern touch that isn't too alienating or overbearing.

 One of my biggest problems with the book is that there are several times where the dialogue is very stiff and unnatural.
 It feels like Delillo didn't know how to properly steer the conversations where he needed to and just forced them.
-Jack Ruby's story line (the man who killed Oswald) also felt very rushed and underdeveloped.
+Jack Ruby's storyline (the man who killed Oswald) also felt very rushed and underdeveloped.

 Even though I've been to the Kennedy museum in Dallas, I don't actually know that much about the case.
 This novel was helpful in teaching me things I didn't know about Oswald or many other figures surrounding the assassination.
 Obviously, since this is fiction I had to check to see what was true, but it's a helpful guide.